 Preserving 3 years of integrations & optimizations

 Since launching the original site, Virta had implemented a number of third party services & accessibility optimizations.
 This meant that a requirement of the rebuild was the preservation of these features.
-This was accomplished by copying & pasting each section from the old project to the new one, then removing all classes & replacing them with classes from our framework, Knockout.
+This was accomplished by copying & pasting each section from the old project to the new one, then removing all styling & replacing them with classes from our framework.
 This meant more up front work, but preserving the IDs on sections & CTAs & the structure of certain interactive elements freed us from having to do this during the final sprint, when this would typically be done.
 Additionally, special attention was paid to focus states across the site to improve accessibility.

 Implementing the Current

 Part of the brand refresh included a signature wave called the Current, used as a section divider.
 We needed a modular solution for implementing it without throwing off padding consistency between sections.
-This meant creating a number of Webflow components for variations of the wave, embedding SVG code & replacing the wave's foreground color with currentColor so that it would inherit the text color of its parent div.
+This meant creating a number of reusable Webflow components for variations of the wave, embedding SVG code & replacing the wave's foreground color with currentColor so that it would inherit the text color of its parent div.
 We could then apply a number of utility classes to the parent div--text color, background color, & various transform classes to flip or rotate the wave--to achieve all of the desired implementations.
 This was then placed that in a wrapper that was 1 pixel tall, which centered the wave vertically between various sections without noticeably offsetting the spacing between sections.
 Subclasses could then be used to align the wave to the top or bottom of a given section, with standard padding classes being used to offset the wave if it needed to appear behind a section's content.
 The Section element was then z-indexed to guarantee that all content would display on top of the wave.
 In the end, we had a very flexible system that could be dropped in between sections & customized with a few classes to fit any need of the design system.

 Virta's internal design team is very active in their Webflow workspace.
 Not only are they updating & adding pages to the main site, they're also creating standalone projects for events like their Beyond Telemedicine & Moonshots For Health conferences.
 This meant that the website redesign had to function not only as a self-contained marketing site, but also as a design system that can be duplicated, tailored to these conferences' respective brands, & then built upon.
 The Knockout framework provided the perfect base for this type of extendability, as the utility class approach allows the custom components to work seamlessly across different builds & the styleguide allows for quick tailoring of a new project's fonts, colors, & styles without losing the broader look & feel of the parent brand.